Mamie Eisenhower: Historical assessments

 Eisenhower is remembered neither as a traditionalist like Bess Truman nor as an activist like Eleanor Roosevelt.
 Her tenure occurred at a time when the role was undergoing major changes and growing in prominence.
 Her influence on the Eisenhower administration was reserved, respecting a strict division between her husband's public life and their home life.
 To the public she symbolized the glamor, style, and growth associated with the United States in the 1950s.
 She played the role of the "perfect wife" of her era: highly feminine, subservient to her husband, and focused on the household.
-The most significant effect that Eisenhower had on the position of first lady was the organization of a dedicated personal staff that would become the Office of the First Lady of the United States.
+The most significant effect she had on the position of first lady was the organization of a dedicated personal staff that became the Office of the First Lady of the United States.

 Since 1982, Siena College Research Institute has periodically conducted a survey asking historians to assess American first ladies according to a cumulative score on their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 Eisenhower has been ranked:

 In an additional question accompanying the 2014 survey, Eisenhower placed third among 20th- and 21st-century first ladies who historians felt could have done more.
 In the 2014 survey, Eisenhower and her husband were also ranked 14th out of 39 first couples in terms of being a "power couple".